kristian/system-hook/README.md

 	private static boolean run = true;

 	public static void main(String[] args) {
-		// might throw a UnsatisfiedLinkError if the native library fails to load or a RuntimeException if hooking fails GlobalKeyboardHook keyboardHook = new GlobalKeyboardHook(true); // use false here to switch to hook instead of raw input
+		// Might throw a UnsatisfiedLinkError if the native library fails to load or a RuntimeException if hooking fails GlobalKeyboardHook keyboardHook = new GlobalKeyboardHook(true); // Use false here to switch to hook instead of raw input

 		System.out.println("Global keyboard hook successfully started, press [escape] key to shutdown.
 Connected keyboards:");